Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 ## Final strategy

 1. We are making a sandbox strategy for Steam.
-2. We are focusing on a long-term release of a large number of DLCs.
+2. We are focusing on the long-term release of a large number of DLCs.
-3. We are aiming for a "quiet" release in Early Access, cultivating a community, actively exploiting feedback from it, and making a "loud" release when the game is ready.
+3. We aim for a "quiet" release in Early Access, cultivating a community, actively exploiting feedback, and making a "loud" release when the game is ready.
-4. If the release of DLCs isn’t financially effective enough, we shift to developing a new game (a sequel or a game in the nearby genre), while still supporting the first game with a few additional DLCs.
+4. If the release of DLCs isn’t financially effective enough, we shift to developing a new game (a sequel or a game in the nearby genre) while still supporting the first game with a few additional DLCs.

-Based on this strategy and our understanding of gamedev we can describe the major stages of our game development.
+Based on this strategy and our understanding of gamedev, we can describe the major stages of our work.

 /// brigid-images
 src = "./images/roadmap-without-numbers.png"
 caption = "A slide from the presentation.
-The numbers are hidden — we don't have them at this stage.
+The numbers are hidden — we don't have them at this step.
 The main goal of each stage is highlighted in red.
 Below its brief description."
 ///

 ## Roadmap